 This imbalance favor grazers (e.g., urchins) that consume all available plant biomass resulting in urchin barrens.
 In the worse cases, urchin barrens are devoid of all plant and animal life except for the malnourished and atrophied grazers.
 Urchin barrens have been documented over 3.3M acres in the ocean.

 The second mandate is to allow fishers to earn a living by hunting natural ocean predators.
 Unfortunately, managers are struggling to uphold both of these competing commitments.
 Providing predators when and where they are needed is how Marauder Robotics technologies show up and support marine conservation and kelp sourcing managers.

-Marauder Robotics is developing technologies to restore and maintain balance in ocean ecosystems that have been compromised by overfishing of natural predators.
+Marauder Robotics primary purpose is to develop marine technology that enables better ocean stewards.
+Our initial focus is to restore and maintain balance in ocean ecosystems that have been compromised by overfishing of natural predators.
 We are building and deploying efficient and cost-effective alternatives to disappearing natural predators that suppress prey populations to sustainable levels.
 We are currently developing an artificially intelligent and tunable autonomous underwater predator to augment disappearing natural predators.
-Two continents, and three locations have been identified and partnered with, as the initial pilot locations.
+We have talked with stakeholders on multiple continents where urchin overpopulation is a problem, and are currently discussing where our initial pilot deployment will occur.
 To understand the severity in one of these locations, predator-prey imbalances have led to urchin barrens, and pose a threat to a $150M lobster and abalone market, and an overall $10B related regional maritime economy.